SilvesterYu/InfoVisHW2/README.md

 ### IDE and packages
 (1) VSCode

-(2) to run, just fo to index.html, and click "go live"
+(2) to run, just go to index.html, and click "go live"